ramesh-ksolves-zz/react-crud-app/README.md

 - Go to the directory `cd react-crud-app`
 - run `npm install` (This step wil install all dependencies)
 - run `npm start`
-- Now you web app will start running from local
+- Now your web app will start running from local

 # Notes